Formatting

 File encoding

 Valid Wolf files may use either CRLF or LF line endings.
-However, during parsing, all line endings are normalised to LF, ensuring program behaviour is consistent regardless of line ending convention used.
+CR line endings are not supported.

 New lines